 The Cluster Manager GUI prompts you to enter the name of the default cluster when you have not specified one.
-Alternately, you can set the default cluster by clicking the "Select Cluster..." button at the bottom of the FailSafe Manager window.
+Alternately, you can set the default cluster by clicking the "Select Cluster..." button in the FailSafe Manager window.

 When using the Cluster Manager GUI, there is no need to set a default node.